Important Information

 2. Capacity and Workload:

-• The increasing demand on General Practice has made it challenging to accommodate shared care arrangements without compromising the care of other patients.
+• The increasing demand on General Practice has made it challenging to accommodate shared care arrangements without compromising the care of other patients, especially where there are the added complications mentioned above.

 3. Lack of Support and Resources: